 Ultimate Dharma Refuge Is in the True Stoppings and True Pathway Minds

-The Nature of the Mind
+The Nature of Mental Activity

 Could There Ever Have Been a Buddha?